magrigry/jirai/README.md

 # Disclaimer
-This is a very very first release of a plugin that aim to give ability to server administrators to manage their bugs, suggestions and changelogs in a better way I would appreciate pull request either to improve code quality or improve / add some feature
+This is a very very first release of a plugin that aim to give ability to server administrators to manage their bugs, suggestions and changelogs in a better way

+I would appreciate pull request either to improve code quality or improve and add some feature

 # Current features
 * You or your users can create some issues from a dashboard using a markdown editor.
 An issue can be either a suggestion, or a bug.